RenatoRosseto/renato_avaliacao_gol/README.md

 When the prompt finishes installing the dependencies, use the command -> yarn start </br>

 When the web page will open, you can </br>

--Scan the qr code with an Android or iPhone with Expo Application </br>
+&emsp; -Scan the qr code with an Android or iPhone with Expo Application </br>
--Click on 'Run on Android device/emulator </br>
+&emsp; -Click on 'Run on Android device/emulator </br>
--Click on 'Run on iOS simulator </br>
+&emsp; -Click on 'Run on iOS simulator </br>